hm-lang/core/proposals/README.md

 ```

 We can determine what the instance is internally by using `what` with
-variable declarations that match the `oneOf` type and field name.
+variable declarations that match the `one_of` type and field name.
 We can do this alongside standard `switch`-like values, like so,
 with earlier `what` cases taking precedence.